mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/7-change-a-int-float-maths.md

 ## Questions to answer

 0. Give five examples of mathematical operators we can use.
-0. What is the order of operations?
+0. What is the operator precedence?
 0. How can we specify a different order of operations?